A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: The basic Poisson mash model

 To develop algorithms for mixture models, such as EM algorithms, a common data augmentation trick is to introduce a latent variable that indicates the source mixture component.
-For each gene $j$, we define a latent indicator $z_{jkl} \in \{0, 1\}$ that is 1 if ${\bm\beta}_j$ is drawn from mixture component $(j, k)$, and zero otherwise, and so we have
+For each gene $j$, we define a latent indicator $z_{jkl} \in \{0, 1\}$ that is 1 if ${\bm\beta}_j$ is drawn from mixture component $(j, k)$, and zero otherwise.
+With this data augmentation, we have